kkrmno/imgrb/README.md

 # imgrb
 <a href="https://github.com/kkrmno/imgrb/wiki/Creating-animated-logo"><img src="https://raw.githubusercontent.com/wiki/kkrmno/imgrb/images/imgrb_logo.png" alt="logo" align="right" width="300" /></a>
 [Pure Ruby library](https://github.com/kkrmno/imgrb) for reading and writing png and apng (animated png).
 Current API may change (not stable).
 Example usage below.
 See also [the wiki](https://github.com/kkrmno/imgrb/wiki) for additional examples.
 Most figures also act as a link to a related wiki entry.
+Also feel free to use the [discussion board](https://github.com/kkrmno/imgrb/discussions).
 ## Description
 This library has full support for reading and writing png and animated png (apng) files.
 There is also limited support for bmp-files (24-bit color).
 In the future, gif support may be added.
 Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, image filtering, convolutions, mathematical morphology, and image resizing).